 Afterwards dress for dinner in something casual but sophisticated – Kevin’s has that too.
 And if you want to look like a local, be sure to pick up a Kevin’s t-shirt.

-The Bookshelf.
 Every downtown worth its salt needs a stylish bookstore.
 In Thomasville that’s The Bookshelf owned by Annie Jones.
 If you have kids with you, give them some time to play in the award-winning children’s section of the store.
 They can cozy into a teepee with a good read while you peruse the carefully curated titles in the adult section.

 Like many shops in The Hare and the Hart and Fuzzy Goat, The Bookshelf also has events and classes, so do a little homework before your trip to find out about upcoming events to make your shopping trip even more active.